 Yes.
 Subdivision are regulated by Moorhead subdivision standards and guided by the North Moorhead/Oakport Township Future Land Use Map.

 Will the City maintain private roads in Oakport?

-No. The City will not maintain private roads but will maintain all public roads in Tract 2 unless they are maintained by another public jurisdiction such as MnDOT or Clay County.
-City Public Works Department equipment or a private contractor may also be used.
+No. The City will not maintain private roads but maintains all public roads in the city unless they are maintained by another public jurisdiction such as MnDOT or Clay County.

-Will emergency sirens be installed in the Oakport Tract 2 area?
+UPDATED: Is there an emergency siren in the Oakport Tract 2 area?

 UPDATED: Where can I use my snowmobile in Oakport?

 Snowmobiles can be used on private property and dedicated snowmobile routes have been established along specific county and local roads.